 Onwards Travel from Hanoi

 If you’re planning on heading south from Hanoi, Ninh Binh might be the next logical step.
 Nestled among enormous karst formations (those weird, steep hills), Ninh Binh is just a little more than a 2-hour train ride away.
-This is a great destination to stop over for a paddle up the Trang An before traveling further south.
+This is a great destination to stay for a paddle up the Trang An before traveling further south to other beautiful areas of Vietnam.

 If you’re looking for a more extensive water adventure, Ha Long, also just a short jump from Hanoi, harbors loads of “junk boats,” which aren’t all that trashy.
 You can even purchase a Halong Bay cruise that arranges transportation from Hanoi to your onboard cabin.
 Be sure you research your options first, as cost and comfort can vary greatly between tours.